Ontheheavens/Notes-Test/README.md

 # Notes Test

-This project was started on 04.03.23 as a test assignment for Severstal IT Hub internship.
+This project was started on 04.03.23 as a test assignment for internship program.

 ### Why Javascript and React?